aukjan/nuxeoctl-bash-completion/README.md

 # Bash Completion for nuxeoctl

-This project contains a bash completion scrifor nuxeoctl
+This project contains a bash completion script for `nuxeoctl`.

 # How does this work?